Jessica Krug: Resignation

-Following Krug's disclosure of her misrepresentation, George Washington University's history department asked her to resign her tenured professorship, stating: "With her conduct, Dr. Krug has raised questions about the veracity of her own research and teaching".
-GWU cancelled her classes after the scandal.
-Krug had told her colleagues at GWU that she was Afro-Latina, and that she had been raised in the Bronx by a Puerto Rican mother who was abusive and addicted to drugs.
-In her classes, she occasionally used Spanglish and spoke of her Puerto Rican heritage.
+Following Krug's disclosure of her misrepresentation, the George Washington University History Department asked her to resign her tenured professorship, stating: "With her conduct, Dr. Krug has raised questions about the veracity of her own research and teaching".
+GWU cancelled Krug's classes after the scandal broke.
 On September 9, 2020, GWU confirmed that Krug had resigned from the university.